It’s not a luxury. It’s not for multinational conglomerates. And it’s not just one among many growth strategies.

 Total worldwide ecommerce sales in trillions of U.S. dollars.
 2014: $1.3; 2015: $1.5; 2016: $1.9; 2017: $2.3; 2018: $2.8; 2019: $3.3; 2020: $3.9; 2021: $4.5

-Cumulative data from Statista anticipates a 246.15% increase in worldwide ecommerce sales, from $1.3 trillion in 2014 to $4.5 trillion in 2021.
+Cumulative data compiled within The Enterprise Guide to Global Ecommerce anticipates a 246.15% increase in worldwide ecommerce sales, from $1.3 trillion in 2014 to $4.5 trillion in 2021.
 That’s a nearly threefold lift in online revenue.

 Numbers of that scale are often hard to wrap our heads around.
 They’re at once both invigorating … and mind-boggling.